savirsingh/SavirCSS/README.md

 We have amazing custom icon styles and are always adding more!
 Check out the [Icons Page](https://savirsingh.github.io/SavirCSS/icons).

+### Fonts
+The main body font included with SavirCSS is called SavirCSS Font and is not available for redistribution, just like everything else provided by the library.

 ### Documentation & help
 See the [Official Docs](https://savirsingh.github.io/SavirCSS/docs).